Russwater RPG Ruleset

 PCs level up in milestones determined by the GM but usually these coincide with the start of a session or after the completion of a quest or task.
 20th level is the maximum level.

-Hit Points and Levels of Exhaustion
+Hit Points and Armor Class

 Besides absorbing damage, spending hit points is also the main resource to power spells and other spell like abilities and techniques in this ruleset rather than using other things like spell slots.